timcarrutherz/odin-recipes/README.md

 # odin-recipes
 Foundations TOP: Recipes

-Practice of HTML Knowledge so far
+This project demonstrates the basics of HTML learnt so far.
+This page utilizes links, images and various formating elements and styles.